 - Real Estate – Riocan (REI.UN), Canadian Real Estate Trust (REF.UN), Smart REIT (SRU.UN).

-If you are interested in my personal positions, you can see some of my top dividend holdings here.
+If you are interested in my personal positions, you can see some of my favorite dividend holdings here.

 If you are interested in dividend investing, but not interested in picking individual stocks, then the next best thing is to own a dividend ETF.
 The only downside with owning Canadian based dividend ETFs is that you may get a concentration in a particular sector, like financials in Canada.